 When you receive your braces, your orthodontist will go through with you the importance of avoiding some foods.

 As always, we suggest limiting your intake of sugary and acidic foods and drinks.
 These include soft drinks, sports drinks, citrus fruits and sugary treats.
-Sugar causes harmful decay in your teeth.
+Sugar causes harmful tooth decay and gum disease and should be avoided as much as possible.

 Don’t worry, this sensitivity shouldn’t last more than a few days and you will be back to your normal self.
 Once this happens you will be able to eat fairly normally.
 Meat, fruits, vegetables and bread can still be eaten when you have braces; you just need to make sure they are soft enough and cut into smaller pieces.
 This means you won’t be able to bite straight into apples and carrots, but you can still eat them when cut into small pieces.